hvrstats - Gather or output statistics information.

-Values UNBOUNDED is not allowed here but is valid for action Scheduling /StatsHistory.
+Values NONE and UNBOUNDED are not allowed here but are valid for action Scheduling /StatsHistory.
 This option cannot be used with options -C -g -f or -o.

 |-T gran||Time granularity of data to gather or to output.
 Value gran must be only one of the following:

 The following options (-outopts) can only be used with option -o .

 |-b begin_time||Only write statistics information since begin_time.
 Value begin_time must have form YYYY-MM-DD HH:MM:SS, YYYY-MM-DDTHH:MM:SS+TZD or YYYY-MM-DDTHH:MM:SSZ.|

 |-c chn||Only write statistics information for channel chn.
 This option can be supplied multiple times.|

 |-e end_time||Only write statistics information upto end_time.
 Value end_time must have form YYYY-MM-DD HH:MM:SS, YYYY-MM-DDTHH:MM:SS+TZD or YYYY-MM-DDTHH:MM:SSZ.|

 |-l loc||Only write statistics information for location loc.
 This option can be supplied multiple times.|

 |-m mchoice||Only write statistics information for specific metrics.
 Values mchoice can be either a metric name (e.g. Integrated Updates), a group of metrics (e.g. Latency) or a named label of metrics (__kpi_lines).
 This option can be supplied multiple times; if it is not supplied then all metrics are displayed.|